NBiermann/cpp-terminal/README.md

     // the cursor to the next free position.
 Returns the number of codepoints
     // (char32_t) actually written.
 Applies a simple word wrap algorithm if
     // and only if is_width_fixed() and is_wordwrap() both yield true, albeit
-    // not considering nor touching any text already present in the grid. size_t write(const std::u32string&,
+    // not touching nor reflecting any text already present in the grid. size_t write(const std::u32string&,
                  FgColor = fg::unspecified,
                  BgColor = bg::unspecified,